joshhartigan/semicircle/README.md

 ### Day 49
 `haxe/*` - A look at Haxe, a language that compiles down to lots of other languages (in this instance, JavaScript)

+### Day 50
+`braces.py` - Convert python with braces and semicolons into normal python.